 5. Shop around

-6. Know the level of cover you have
+6. Understand the level of cover you want

 Most insurers provide a range of private medical cover, with some covering the bare minimum and others covering pretty much every possible scenario.
 You may be paying for services that you are unlikely to use, so it is worth checking what level of cover you have and whether you could look at a more basic option.
 This may include taking off options for outpatient treatments such as therapies, scans, tests or consultations.